 Efforts by Waldorf schools to justify their educational approach deserve careful scrutiny.
 Consider, for instance, an announcement put out by a Waldorf school in 2009: "Three New Studies Support Educational Methods Used in Waldorf Education" [waldo.villagesoup.com , March 3, 2009].
-The piece cites two studies that advocate “free play” or “less work and more play” for young children, and a study that says the use of personal computers may hurt kids’ grades.
+The school cites two studies that advocate “free play” or “less work and more play” for young children, and a study that says the use of personal computers may hurt kids’ grades.
 Taken in moderation, the results of these studies are probably correct.
 But despite the headline, none of the studies explicitly addresses or praises the specific educational practices in Waldorf schools.
-At the most, such studies buttress arguments against excessively demanding schoolwork in all schools and over-reliance on technology in all schools.
+At the most, such studies buttress arguments against excessively difficult schoolwork in all schools and over-reliance on technology in all schools.
 Clearly, however, reducing academic work for play time, and restricting computer use, could be harmful for children's education, if taken too far.

 Montessori schools are sometimes confused with Waldorf schools.
 Despite some superficial similarities, the two systems are quite dissimilar.